Summer's Day

-Summer's Day (or Jour d'eté) is an oil-on-canvas painting by the French Impressionist painter Berthe Morisot, created in 1879.
+Summer's Day (French: Jour d'eté) is an oil-on-canvas painting by the French Impressionist painter Berthe Morisot, created in 1879.
 The painting depicts two women seated in a row boat, and was painted in the Bois de Boulogne.
 It is held at the National Gallery, in London.

 History

 During the winter of 1878–1879, Morisot had her first child, Julie.
 The following summer, she walked every day with Julie and her nurse in the Bois de Boulogne.
 After a long period spent indoors, it gave her the wish to start painting outdoors again.
 However, she did not want to leave her child alone with her nanny for long periods of time.
 Finally, she found a balance between her maternal duty and her wish to resume her painting, by bringing her models to the park, so she could work there and be with Julie at the same time.

 Morisot exhibited Summer's Day during the Fifth Great Impressionist Exhibition, in 1880, along with several other works she produced during the summer of 1879.
 In fact, for the first time, her paintings were received with plenty of enthusiasm and critics particularly praised her subtle use of color.